-She sat daintily, her mind trying to fight her body but having no effect.
-As she sat, the end of the cigar suddenly burned bright red and with a mighty inhale, burned to the stub.
+She sat daintily, her mind trying to fight her body, but having no effect.
+As she sat, the end of his cigar suddenly burned bright red and with a mighty inhale, burned to the stub.
 He blew the cloud of smoke into her face, setting off a huge fit of coughing.

 “You’ll get full control over everything back in a week or two,” he said.
-“Just don’t want you acting out like the other Hillary while you settle in.
+“Just don’t want you acting out like, well, the other Hillary, while you settle in.
 Want a cigar?”

 ”I don’t smoke,” she said.

-”Actually, in this continuum, you do but mostly with Sister Elizabeth when the Mother Superior isn’t watching.”
+”Actually, in this continuum, you do.
+Mostly with Sister Elizabeth when the Mother Superior isn’t watching.”
 He handed her the cigar and lit it and she was surprised to find she half enjoyed it.
 She tried to take a big inhale to blow smoke back in his face but ended up in another coughing fit.